The Maelstrom Chronicles

 “Look,” Rarity exclaimed pointing out the window.
 Another section of the castle had light pouring out of every crack.

-“You think you can destroy the Elements of Harmony just like that,” I heard Twilight say as we entered.
-I landed and placed myself between Twilight and Nightmare Moon as Twilight continued, “Well you’re wrong, because the spirits of the Elements of Harmony are right here.”
+“Rider?”
+Twilight said a little surprised.
+The others called to Twilight to let her know they were coming.
+“You think you can destroy the Elements of Harmony just like that,” Twilight said as the others entered, “Well you’re wrong, because the spirits of the Elements of Harmony are right here.”
 Shards of what was left of the Elements of Harmony began to glow and lift off the ground.
 “Applejack, who reassured me when I was in doubt, represents the spirit of honesty.”
 A few of the shards began circling Applejack.
 “Fluttershy, who tamed the manticore with her compassion, represents the spirit of kindness.”
 Shards began circling Fluttershy despite her trying to avoid them.
 “Pinkie Pie, who banished fear by giggling in the face of danger, represents the spirit of laughter.”
 Pinkie Pie had shards circling her as well.
 “Rarity, who calmed a sorrowful serpent with a meaningful gift, represents the spirit of generosity.”
 Shards swirled around Rarity as well.
 “And Rainbow Dash, who could not abandon her friends for her own heart’s desire, represents the spirit of loyalty.”
 Finally Rainbow Dash had shards around her as well.
 “The spirits of these five ponies got us through every challenge you threw at us.”

 “You still don’t have the sixth element,” Nightmare Moon countered with concern growing in her voice.
 “The spark didn’t work.”